 2. Hydration

 Combat the dehydrating effects of dry food by encouraging more moisture intake for skin health.
-Most dogs do not drink enough naturally, so get creative.
+Most do not drink enough naturally, so get creative.

 Moisture can be added to their food, their treats, and even their toys.
-Add fresh and wet foods to their meals or offer your dog some delicious bone broth as a treat as training.
+Add fresh and wet foods to their meals or offer your dog some delicious bone broth as a treat as training

 3. Healthy Fats and Oils

-They help to support the cell cycles in your dog’s skin, keeping the cells alive for longer and allowing them to shed less frequently.
+They help to support the cell cycles in your canine's skin, keeping the cells alive for longer and allowing them to shed less frequently.
 This will not only reduce itchiness but also limit general shedding and dandruff.

 Supplementing with healthy fats and oils is a yummy addition to coconut oil in any meal.
 They are easy to incorporate and welcomed by any dog.
 Start by adding a tiny amount of winter itch to introduce the flavour, and slowly work your way up to a full dose.